wassimseif/wassimseif.github.io/content/posts/blast_p1/index.md

 math: true
 ---

-BLAST (Basic Local Alignment Search Tool) is a widely tool for comparing nucleotide or protein sequences against databases.
+BLAST (Basic Local Alignment Search Tool) is a widely used tool for comparing nucleotide or protein sequences against databases.
 If you're working on macOS and need to use any of its tools, this guide will help you install BLAST, download necessary databases, and run BLAST searches _efficiently_.
 ## Installing
 ### Manually